marimo-team/marimo/docs/guides/outputs.md

 )
 ```

-Notice that marimo knows how to render marimo objects in markdown: can just
+Notice that marimo knows how to render marimo objects in markdown: you can just
 embed them in [`mo.md()`](/api/markdown) using an f-string, and marimo will
 figure out how to display them!